mdjahidhasan009/SQL/select.md

 | 28 | Rössle Sauerkraut       | 45.60     | 25 - 825 g cans      |

 **Vendor Nuances:**
-It is important to note that the `TOP` in Microsoft SQL operates after the `WHERE` clause and will return the speciﬁed number of results if they exist anywhere in the table, while ROWNUM works as part of the `WHERE` clause so if other conditions do not exist in the speciﬁed number of rows at the beginning of the table, you will get zero results when there could be others to be found.
+It is important to note that the `TOP` in Microsoft SQL operates after the `WHERE` clause and will return the specified number of results if they exist anywhere in the table, while ROWNUM works as part of the `WHERE` clause so if other conditions do not exist in the specified number of rows at the beginning of the table, you will get zero results when there could be others to be found.

-## Selecting with Condition
+# Selecting with Condition
 The basic syntax of SELECT with WHERE clause is:
 ```sql
 SELECT column1, column2, column3
 FROM table_name
 WHERE [condition]
 ```
-The [condition] can be any SQL expression, speciﬁed using comparison or logical operators like `>, <, =, <>, >=, <=, LIKE, NOT, IN, BETWEEN` etc.
+The [condition] can be any SQL expression, specified using comparison or logical operators like `>, <, =, <>, >=, <=, LIKE, NOT, IN, BETWEEN` etc.

 The following statement returns all columns from the table `'Cars'` where the status column is `'READY'`: